-The batteries should be removed and the battery contacts cleaned of any corrosion at least every three months.
-If the instrument has been exposed to a very dusty or corrosive atmosphere, more frequent battery servicing should be used.
+The batteries should be removed, and the battery contacts cleaned of any corrosion at least every three months.
+If the instrument has been exposed to a very dusty or corrosive atmosphere, the battery should be served more frequently.
 Use a spanner wrench to unscrew the battery contact insulators, exposing the internal contacts and battery springs.
 Removing the handle will facilitate access to these contacts.

 Never store the instrument over 30 days without removing the batteries.
-Although this instrument will operate at very high ambient temperatures, battery seal failure can occur at temperatures as low as 38 °C (100 °F).
+Although this instrument will operate at very high ambient temperatures, battery seal failure can occur at temperatures as low as 37 °C (100 °F).